Danield21/Rationale4CDECR/data_preparation/README.md

 bash ../run_sh/data_prepare/retrieve_mention_pairs.sh
 ```

-## 4. Construct augmented data
+## 4. Interact with the LLM
-  - Based on alg.
+Based on alg.
 1 in the paper, we interact with LLMs to generate materials for data augmentation.
+Accourding to the coreference of the original mention pair $MP=(m_1, m_2)$, we design correspounding counterfactual augmented data (CAD) to enhance the performance of  cross-encoder classifier.
+- If mentions in $MP$ are coreferential, we let LLM generate some non-coreferential event mentions to $m_1$.
+- If mentions in $MP$ are non-coreferential, we let LLM generate some coreferential event mentions to $m_1$.
+Also, we paraphrase the prefix and suffix discourse of $m_1$.

+## 5. Construct augmented data
-  -  Consolidate generated materials to obtain augmented data.
+Consolidate generated materials to obtain augmented data.